Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

   user: 'alice',
 })
 ```
 In the above API call, NSDL establishes a shared method id (`xyz.nosh.buyer.updateAddress`) and the expected query params, input body, and output body.
-By using NSDL, the call inherits runtime checks on the inputs, outputs, and contexts of all calls which is vital in distributed systems.
+By using NSDL, the call inherits runtime checks on the inputs and outputs of all requests which is vital in distributed systems.

 ## Proposal
 Below you can see an overview of types.
 This RFC builds on top of the [Data Models](./00004-data-models.md) RFC.